-Yin and Yang are underlying principles of Chinese medicine and good health is believed to come when they are perfectly balanced.
+Yin and Yang are underlying principles of Traditional Chinese Medicine theory and good health is believed to come when they are perfectly balanced.
 While Chinese Medicine can be complex, it simply nets down to the relationship of Yin and Yang.
-Chinese Medicine by nature is a preventive system of medicine.
-If one listens to signals of their body they can return to harmony quickly by identifying imbalances.
+Chinese Medicine by nature is a preventive system of medicine: if one listens to signals of their body, they can return to harmony quickly by identifying imbalances.

-Once a practitioner determines there is Yin deficiency the Chinese Medicine Practitioner will determine which organ system is out of balance.
-Here is an introduction to types of possible Yin depletion symptoms due to different organ systems.
+Once a Chinese Medicine Practitioner determines there is Yin deficiency, she will then determine which organ system is out of balance.
+Below is an introduction to the types of possible Yin depletion symptoms due to different organ systems.

 Kidney Yin Deficiency: Issues with the brain, bones, ear such as dizziness, vertigo, poor memory, tinnitus, low back pain or even imbalance in menstrual periods or fertility

 Lung Yin Deficiency: may mean a dry, unproductive cough or blood-tinged phlegm.
 The mouth may also be dry.
 A long term cold or flu can also depletes the fluids of the Lungs